UUDigitalHumanitieslab/coloringbook/Readme.md

     SQLALCHEMY_DATABASE_URI = 'mysql://coloringbook:myawesomepassword@localhost/coloringbook'
     SECRET_KEY = '12345678901234567890'

 This file should be saved with a `.py` extension.
 The WSGI script should import this module and pass it as the only argument to coloringbook.create_app.
-Please refer
+Please refer to the example WSGI script for details.

 To use Coloringbook with Apache and mod_wsgi, copy, rename and edit the `apache-template.conf` file to suit your needs and insert your edited version into the `conf.d` subdirectory of wherever Apache happens to be installed on your server.
 Your application will be running after you restart Apache.